marcelmay/maven-rbc-plugin/README.md

 Maven Resource Bundle Check Plugin
 ==================================

+Historical note: This plugin used to be called *maven-rbc-plugin* (see #1).

-The resource bundle check plugin runs some checks on your resource files using underneath the [ResourceCheck Ant task][rscbundlecheck.sf.net].
+The resource bundle check plugin *rbc-maven-plugin* runs some checks on your resource files using underneath the [ResourceCheck Ant task][rscbundlecheck.sf.net].

 What is it good for?